 Proprietary trading or prop trading has become a fast-growing profession for people looking to make money from the financial markets.
-This article will discuss what a prop trader is and what are the steps to take to become a prop trader.
+This article will discuss what a prop trader is and the steps to take to become a prop trader.
 The process is simple, and with many online platforms coming up, the opportunities are galore for interested individuals.
-What was once considered as a technical profession can now be pursued with a basic understanding of trading.
+It was once considered a technical profession but can now be pursued with a basic understanding of trading.

 Prop traders use the capital provided by a company to conduct trades involving assets classes like futures, stocks, currencies, and commodities.
 The more complex trades include derivatives of these assets.
 A prop trader can work for an online broker or a financial firm, for example.
 An important aspect to consider is that the trader uses the firm’s money and not the funds that depositors contribute.
 In specific arrangements, a prop trader provides a part of his capital to ensure that a trader acts in the best interest of the trading firm and is not involved in excessive risky trades.